AdaCore/gnatstudio/docs/users_guide/environment.rst

   directory names are using accents, it may be necessary to set this variable to :samp:`CP_ACP` which is the default Windows ANSI code page.

-* :file:`GPS_ROOT`

-  .. index:: GPS_ROOT

-  Overrides and hardcodes the default root installation directory.
-You usually do not need to set this variable unless you are a GPS developer in unusual circumstances.
-GPS finds all its resource files (e.g., images, plugins, and xml files) from this variable, so setting it to an incorrect value will cause GPS to misbehave.

 * :file:`GPS_MEMORY_MONITOR`

   .. index:: GPS_MEMORY_MONITOR